Anish701/rate-limiter/README.md

 # Rate Limiter (Python)

-This is a learning project which implements a rate limiter using the token bucket algorithm.
+This is a learning project which implements a rate limiter using the token bucket algorithm and Redis.

 No AI tools were used in this project as it was meant to practice manual systems coding and design.